jladuval/speaking/README.md

 * Focus on just one topic.
 Several small topics are better suited for lightning talks.
 * If you're doing an advanced talk, introduce the basics first since there will always be beginners in the audience.
 * Google your topic beforehand, even if you know it very well.
+* If you're not somewhat passionate about the topic you're presenting then choose another topic.

 ## Slides